apache/apisix-website/blog/en/blog/2023/10/07/apisix-gitops-adc.md

 version: ""
 ```

-As we can see, the configuration is incomplete and a lot of configuration still needs to be added manually.
+As you can see, the configuration is incomplete and a lot of configuration still needs to be added manually.
 We are improving ADC to bridge the gap between OpenAPI definitions and configurations that can be mapped directly to APISIX.

 ### Tip: Use Autocomplete